Sharp oracle inequalities and slope heuristic for specification probabilities estimation in discrete random fields: Introduction

-Our estimators are derived from a model selection procedure by minimization of a penalized empirical criterion.
-This procedure selects a subset $\Vh$ with cardinality $\Vh=O(\ln n)$.
-Our first result is that the empirical conditional probabilities $\Ph_{i|\Vh}$ as estimators of $P_{i|S}$ satisfy a sharp oracle inequality (see Section \ref{Sect:Preliminaries} and Theorems \ref{theo:ModelSelection} and \ref{theo:ModelSelectionKullback} for details).

-The second result of the paper is a proof of the slope heuristic for the estimation of specification probabilities.
-The heuristic, introduced in \cite{BM07}, is a data driven way to optimize the constant in front of the penalty term of the selection procedure.
-This heuristic is very important in practice, because the constants involved in Theorems \ref{theo:ModelSelection} and \ref{theo:ModelSelectionKullback} are generally pessimistics (see for example Figure \ref{fig: RiskRatio_weak_3X3} in our simulation study in Section \ref{Section:Simulations}).

-In most of the applications, the support of $P_{i|S}$, defined as the minimal subset $V_{\star}\subset S$ such that $P_{i|V_{\star}}=P_{i|S}$ (see Section \ref{Sect:Preliminaries} for details) is usually the object of interest.
-This is why most of the literature focus on the estimation of $V_{\star}$ see \cite{Bento09, Bresler08, Csiszar06, GOT10, PW10} for example.
-This approach requires in general strong assumptions on the random field, for example, it is assumed that the data is generated by an Ising model with restrictive conditions on the temperature parameter \cite{Bento09, GOT10, PW10}.
-In particular, \cite{Bento09, Bresler08, PW10} assumed that the set $S$ is finite and that all the sites are observed, i.e that $V_{M}=S$.
-When $V_{M}$ does not contain $V_{\star}$, the meaning of the estimator in these paper is not clear. \cite{Csiszar06} considered $S=\Z^d$ but assumed that $V_{\star}$ is finite.
-Finally, \cite{GOT10, LT10} worked with infinite sets of sites and without a priori bound on the number of interacting sites but required a two-letters alphabet $A$ and some assumptions on $P$ that the practitioner can not easily verify.
-These restrictions are severe for applications, e.g., in neuroscience, and cast doubt on the theoretical support for application of these methods in practice.
-Our model selection procedure does not suffer from these drawbacks.
+In most of the applications, the support $V_\star$ of $P_{i|S}$ (i.e., the minimal set $V_\star\subset S$ such that $P_{i|V_\star} = P_{i|S}$) is the object of interest and the literature focus on the estimation of $V_{\star}$, see \cite {Bento09,Bresler08,Csiszar06,GOT10,PW10} for example.
+This approach requires in general strong assumptions on the random field, for example, it is assumed that the data is generated by an Ising model with restrictive conditions on the temperature parameter \cite{Bento09,GOT10,PW10}.
+In particular, \cite{Bento09,Bresler08,PW10} assumed that the set $S$ is finite and that all the sites are observed, that is, that $V_{M}=S$.
+When $V_{M}$ does not contain $V_{\star}$, the meaning of the estimators in these papers is not clear. \cite{Csiszar06} considered $S=\Z^d$ but assumed that $V_{\star}$ is finite.
+Finally, \cite{GOT10,LT10} worked with infinite sets of sites and without prior bounds on the number of interacting sites but required a two-letters alphabet $A$ and some assumptions on $P$ that the practitioner cannot easily verify.
+These restrictions are severe in practice, for example, in neuroscience, and cast doubt on the theoretical support for application of these methods.
+Our approach does not suffer from these drawbacks.
 In particular, the alphabet size $|A|$ can be larger than $2$, $P$ does not need to be an Ising or Potts model, and some configurations on $V_M$ can be forbidden.
 Furthermore, $V_{\star}$ can be infinite and therefore not contained in $V_M$.